programming-journal/programming-journal.github.io/artifact-evaluation/index.markdown

 The badge can also be awarded to artifacts that choose embargoed access (publicly available after a specific date) or restricted access (access only on request) if authors can justify why they limit access to the artifact.

-There are two routes for publication:
+There are two routes for the publication of the artifact:

 1. Authors upload a snapshot of the complete artifact to [Zenodo](https://zenodo.org/), which provides a DOI specific to the artifact.
 Note that GitHub etc. are not adequate for receiving this badge (see FAQ), and that Zenodo provides a way to make subsequent revisions of the artifact available and linked from the specific version.
 Please upload your artifact to the [Zenodo ‹Programming› community](https://zenodo.org/communities/programming/).
 Please send the resulting DOI to the AEC chairs.
 2. Authors can send the complete artifact to the AEC chairs to take care of publication via [Zenodo](https://zenodo.org/).